fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/01_basics.md

 - Simplest mathematical functions are provided by `<cmath>` and `<cstdlib>` - [see reference](https://en.cppreference.com/w/cpp/numeric/math) for their list
 - [Special mathematical functions](https://en.cppreference.com/w/cpp/numeric/special_math) are available from C++17

+## recommendations

+- **Name:** describe clearly performed action.
+Prefer verbs to nouns.
+Too long name is better than too short.
+- **Arguments amount:** there is no hard requirement, but generally the more arguments the more complex (to write and use) function becomes.
+Functions taking 5+ arguments should be very rare.
+- **Body length:** There is no hard requirement.
+Various sources recommend max 10/25/50/100 lines or "1 screen of code".
+If you feel a function is too long split it into multiple smaller ones.

 ## exercise

 Write following functions: